ccamarillo1/Wallboard-of-Vicidial/README.md

 # Vicidial Wallboard

-Vicidial Wallboard, also known as WoV, is a compact and user-friendly wallboard designed for Vicidial, based on another project found at:
+Vicidial Wallboard, also known as WoV (Wallboard of Vicidial), is a compact and user-friendly wallboard designed for Vicidial, based on another project found at:

 https://github.com/saltyfacu/Vicidial-Wallboard